 Pay for College

 Paying for college can be a challenge.
 We offer various options to help you.
 These options include state and federal financial aid as well as scholarships.
 Even if you believe you are not eligible for financial aid, complete the application anyway (Free Application for Federal Student Aid or FAFSA).
 You may be surprised.
 If you can’t afford to pay tuition all at once, we offer a convenient payment plan option.

-Learn more about FAFSA and apply online by visiting Financial Aid.
+Learn more about FAFSA and apply online by visiting our Financial Aid Department.